ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE-

 **Image Description:**
-The image shows the word "REDUCATE_" written in uppercase letters.
-The letter "R" is green, while the rest of the letters are dark blue.
-There is an underscore "_" at the end of the word, also in dark blue.
-The background is white.
+The image shows the word "REDUCATE_" with the letter "R" in green and the rest of the letters in dark blue, followed by an underscore.
+The overall style is clean and modern, with a white background.
 ```
 ![Image 1](page11_img1.png)